blbadger/blbadger.github.io/language-discreteness.md

 ascus partName partName srfAttach unfocusedRange
 ```

-To conclude, we find that the training of the embedding transformation alone cannot account for the poor representation that exists in trained language models.
+In conclusion, we find that the training of the embedding transformation alone cannot account for the poor representation that exists in trained language models.
+This does not necessarily mean that the embedding transformation does not affect input representation, but only that the process of training the embedding alone does not account for the poor input representation in GPT-2 models after training.

 ### Big models exhibit accurate input representations